MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 * Click on the :guilabel:`Create` button.

-The Gradle project should now be imported in IntelliJ IDEA, your workspace contains the following projects:
+The Gradle project should now be imported into IntelliJ IDEA, your workspace contains the following projects:

       .. figure:: images/gettingStarted/iMXRT1170/getting-started-workspace-view.png
          :alt: Workspace view